brainglobe/brainglobe.github.io/docs/source/documentation/cellfinder/user-guide/training/index.md

 Once the network is retrained, the process can be repeated until performance is satisfactory for the application.

 :::{caution}
-Make sure you save all your training data, you can re-use it later (or share it with others).
+Make sure you save all your training data, you can reuse it later (or share it with others).
 :::

 ## Training the network